ravichas/AMPL-Tutorial/data_curation/README.md

     └── [4.0K]  tempPlotKi
         └── This-is-a-Folder-for-output-plots-in-pdf
 ```

+DB directory details:

+Due to large DB directory size (~ 22 GB), its contents are not included in the MultipleSourceCurn.tar.gz file.
+After downloading MultipleSourceCurn.tar.gz, use `tar -xzvf MutipleSourceCurn.tar.gz`, to untar/unzip the
+file.
+This will create `MultipleSourceCurn' folder.
+Please download the concerned files and place them under the
+DB folder.
+Make sure the filenames match the filenames listed under `Data

 output_data_dir (str) : directory location to put combined model ready dataset and rejected compounds.
 output_img_dir (str) : location to put diagnostic data , currently just distribution of activity values for final set"